PDF Statements: XML to JSON migration

 Tampering verification and parsing modes

 When parsing a document we check for a number of indicators that may suggest that the file has been modified after it was downloaded from the bank website.
+Previously when any modification indicator was triggered, parsing of such documents was stopped.
+Now you can use the trusted mode to get the parsing result.

 All found indicators, if any, will be returned as a failedVerifications list, regardless of whether you use the standard or the trusted mode.